Hayle beach Cornwall Natash Ewins

 Meet the research team

-These are the scientists who use the data we collect about wildlife sightings in the UK as part of their research into our seas.
+Meet one of the scientists who use the data we collect about wildlife sightings in the UK as part of their research into our seas.

 Abigail McQuatters-Gollop - Associate Professor of Marine Conservation, University of Plymouth